opensheetmusicdisplay/opensheetmusicdisplay-wordpress-block/readme.txt

 4. This shows another post with various options set (75% width, no draw title, Portrait aspect ratio)

 == Changelog ==

+= 1.1.8 =
+*Add resize threshold calculation to prevent OSMD from continuously re-rendering (on front-end).
+This would occur in rare instances based on a sites' CSS combined with specific user screen sizes.

 = 1.1.7 =
 *Updated to latest OSMD Version (1.4.3)